 A lot of us realize once we start trying to conceive that it’s not just about having regular sex.
 For most couples, it’s not as simple as that.
 There’s timing, there’s frequency, there’s how!
-Lots of questions are met with less-than-accurate advice—there are tons of fertility myths floating out there (like these).
+Lots of TTC questions are met with less-than-accurate advice—there are tons of fertility myths floating out there (like these).
 We’ll give you the honest truth about how to TTC effectively.

-Q: What positions are best for conceiving?
+Q: What positions are best when TTC?

 A: Any position!
 There is no scientific evidence that any one position increases your chances of conceiving, so you can feel free to get creative!